-Max Fashion allocates Rs 10 crore for five-week long campaign, releases first TVC in 10 years
+Max Fashion allocates Rs 10 crore for five-week long campaign, releases first

 Max Fashion, under the Landmark Group, has launched its first television campaign after 10 years of being in the business.
 At a moment, when all the brands are either talking about discounts or focusing on showcasing their collection, Max wanted to connect with their audience on an emotional level.
 Conceptualised by JWT, it is a five-week long campaign, with a budget of Rs 10 crore, to reinforce the brand’s key message –fashion for the entire family at great prices.